itn-trust/itn-did-spec/README.md

 - A random 32 byte string is generated
 - The seed is hashed using sha512
 - An Ed25519 key pair is generated from the hash.
 The key pair will be used as the recovery key pair
-- The uuid of the did:itn is the base58 encoded value of public keys hexadecimal value
+- The identifier of the did:itn is the first 16 bytes of the public key encoded into Base58 format.

 The format of ITN DID conform to the [W3C DID Core specification](https://www.w3.org/TR/did-core/).
 The W3C DID Core specification does not specify how a DID is generated, and leaves it up to the implementation provided it ensures uniqueness to a high degree of confidence.